-In this guide, we highlight the most popular markets for online trading and why they are so appealing to traders.
+In this guide, we highlight the most popular markets for online trading in 2023 and why they are so appealing to traders.
 These are the most heavily traded instruments across the major online trading platforms:

 The financial markets can be broken down into these key asset classes: